Hope baronets

 There have been four baronetcies created for persons with the surname Hope, three in the Baronetage of Nova Scotia and one in the Baronetage of the United Kingdom.
-As of 2010 one creation is extant, one dormant and two extinct.
+As of 2010 two creation are extant, one extinct and one sold.

 The Hope Baronetcy, of Craighall in the County of Fife, created in the Baronetage of Nova Scotia on 19 February 1628 for Thomas Hope, the Scottish advocate and advisor to Charles I. The sixth Baronet assumed the additional surname of Bruce, a surname also held by the seventh Baronet.
 The latter sat as Member of Parliament for Kinross.
 The eleventh Baronet was Conservative Member of Parliament for Midlothian.
 The sixteenth Baronet sat as Member of Parliament for Midlothian and Midlothian and Peebles North.
 The present Baronet is Chief of Clan Hope.

 Charles Hope, 1st Earl of Hopetoun, ancestor of the Marquesses of Linlithgow, was the grandson of Sir James Hope, sixth son the first Baronet of Craighall.
 Sir Archibald Hope, second son of the second Baronet, was a Lord of Session as Lord Rankeillour.
 His grandson John Hope was a surgeon and botanist.
 John Edward Hope, great-grandson of Captain Robert Hope, grandson of Sir Archibald Hope, Lord Rankeillour, was a Major-General in the British Army.
 Archibald Hugh Hope, son of Hugh Hope, fourth son of the ninth Baronet, was a Major-General in the British Army.

 The Hope Baronetcy, of Kerse in the County of Stirling, was created in the Baronetage of Nova Scotia on 30 May 1672 for Alexander Hope.
 The fourth baronet sold his noble inheritance to Sir Lawrence Dundas, 1st Baronet.

 The Hope Baronetcy, of Kirkliston, was created in the Baronetage of Nova Scotia on 1 March 1698 for William Hope.
 The title became dormant on the death of the third Baronet in 1763.
 According to some sources John Hope, 2nd Earl of Hopetoun, succeeded to the title.

 The Hope Baronetcy, of Kinnettles in the County of Angus, was created in the Baronetage of the United Kingdom on 13 January 1932 for the Scottish Unionist politician Harry Hope.
 The presumed third Baronet never successfully proved his succession and was never on the Official Roll of the Baronetage.
 The title became extinct on his death in 1993.